Antiretroviral therapy coverage among people living with HIV in key populations (A–E)

 D. Antiretroviral therapy coverage among transgender people living with HIV

 Antiretroviral therapy has been shown to reduce HIV-related morbidity and mortality among people living with HIV and to reduce the transmission of HIV.
 People living with HIV in key populations should be able to access mainstream services that provide antiretroviral therapy without fear of facing stigma or discrimination and to be able to receive care from health-care workers who have the clinical knowledge to meet their specific needs.
-Ideally, all of these mainstream services should meet the standards for becoming sensitized to the need of key populations.
+Ideally, all of these mainstream services should meet the standards for becoming sensitized to the needs of key populations.
 Accordingly, antiretroviral therapy coverage is a crucial way of assessing access to mainstream services.

 Number of respondents living with HIV who report receiving antiretroviral therapy in the past 12 months